 Have your income or expenses changed over the past year?
 Rising living costs, subscriptions and lifestyle creep can quietly erode progress.
 Reviewing cash flow helps ensure you’re spending intentionally and freeing up funds for savings, investing and debt reduction.

 Beyond superannuation, review any personal or family investments.
 Are they still aligned with your goals, timeframes and risk tolerance?
 Is your portfolio appropriately diversified, and are tax outcomes being actively managed?
 Markets and personal circumstances change, and portfolios should evolve accordingly.
+Wealth creation advice can help ensure your asset allocation still fits your situation.

-Insurance Review
+Insurance review

 Superannuation

 Do you know your current super balance and where it’s invested?
 Is your super structured appropriately for your stage of life?
 Reviewing fees, investment options, insurance within super and contribution strategies can make a significant difference to long-term retirement outcomes.
-You may also wish to explore additional contributions to boost retirement savings and improve tax efficiency.
+You may also wish to explore additional concessional or non-concessional contributions to boost retirement savings and improve tax efficiency.

 Effective tax planning happens before 30 June.
 Reviewing deductions, offsets, super contribution strategies and investment structures early can help legally reduce tax and improve cash flow.
 For business owners, it’s also worth reviewing whether your current business structure is still appropriate.
+The ATO’s guidance on tax planning outlines what is and isn’t acceptable.

 Making a Will is essential, but it’s just one part of estate planning.
 Life events such as marriage, children, separation or business changes can make documents outdated.
 Regularly review your Will, Powers of Attorney and Medical Directives, and ensure superannuation beneficiary nominations are valid, up to date and aligned with your wishes.

-If you own a business, consider whether succession plans, buy–sell agreements and key person insurance remain appropriate.
+If you own a business, consider whether succession plans, buy-sell agreements and key person insurance remain appropriate.
 These areas are often overlooked but critical to protecting both business value and family wealth.
+Our business advisory team can help stress-test existing arrangements.

 Finally, ask yourself whether your personal, family or retirement goals have changed.
 A financial plan should always reflect what matters most to you, not just market conditions or tax rules.